strburrj/Belly_Button_Biodiversity/README.md

   ![bar Chart](Images/hw01.png)

-3. Create a bubble chart that displays each sample.
+3. Create a bubble chart that shows a display from each sample.

 * Use `otu_ids` for the x values.